 In a second attempt, Mail was even able to read most of the mails, but kept our Inbox empty and even write protected, so we were not able to use the app at all.

 So if you like to keep your mail, make sure you have a valid and current backup, if you really think about upgrading to macOS Sierra today.

-We will postpone upgrading our work machines to macOS Sierra until Apple fixes the problems in Mail.
+We will postpone upgrading our work machines to macOS Sierra until Apple at least fixes the problems in Mail.